 - Security – Attempts to be more secure produces more anxiety and insecurity.
 It is in being contented with insecurity that one feels secure.

-- Love – The harder we strive to influence and make others fall in love with others the lesser the others accept and love us.
+- Love – The harder we strive to influence and make others fall in love with us, the lesser the others accept and love us.
 In fact, the more we attempt to love others, the lesser we love ourselves.
 It is in loving oneself and accepting self that one finds love.

-- Respect – Respect should not be pursued. the more one strives to be respected the lesser the respect shown.
+- Respect – Respect should not be pursued.
+The more one strives to be respected the lesser the respect shown.
 Conversely, the more one respect others without demanding respect, the more the others show respect.

 - Trust – When one puts a lot of effort to gain trust, the less trust they gain from others.
-Instead the more one trust others the more others incline to trust one.
+Instead the more one trust others, the more others incline to trust one.

 - Confidence – The more one strives to be confident, the more one heightens insecurity and anxiety.
-On the contrary when one accepts anxiety, faults and the more one becomes confident in their own skin.
+On the contrary when one accepts anxiety, faults and fears, the more one becomes confident in their own skin.

 - Change – The more one yearns for change, the more one feels that enough has not been done.
 Whereas, the more one accepts self, the more one accepts stability, the more one grows and evolves.